 Little Grassy Fish Hatchery staff work throughout the year producing and releasing the channel catfish that may eventually show up on your dinner plate.
 Additional stories of interest to anglers will be an update on the Illinois Lake Michigan Charter Sportfishing Industry, the development of the Illinois muskie program, one woman’s career with the Urban Fishing Program and the process for managing crappie.

 That’s not all we’ve prepared for you in this edition of OutdoorIllinois Journal.
 You can learn how to manage damage caused to your property by black vultures, how to handle problems with nuisance animals, how the Illinois Invasive Species Council is working to safeguard Illinois habitats from invasive species and tips for the landowner interested in restoring a wetland.
 There also are articles on the value of windbreaks, the differences between lures and baits in trapping and more.
 Click through the links to discover even more.

-OutdoorIllinois Journal is a collaborative effort led by the Illinois Department of Natural Resources’ Divisions of Wildlife Resources and Natural Heritage and Fisheries, U.S. Fish and Wildlife Service Wildlife and Sport Fish Restoration, and the National Great Rivers Research and Education Center.
-Funding for OutdoorIllinois Journal was made available through Federal Aid in Wildlife Restoration Project W-147-T and the Illinois Wildlife Preservation Fund and the Fish Management Fund.
+OutdoorIllinois Journal is a collaborative effort led by the Illinois Department of Natural Resources’ Divisions of Wildlife Resources and Natural Heritage and Fisheries, U.S. Fish and Wildlife Service Wildlife and Sport Fish Restoration and the National Great Rivers Research and Education Center.
+Funding for OutdoorIllinois Journal was made available through Federal Aid in Wildlife Restoration Project W-147-T, the Illinois Wildlife Preservation Fund and the Fish Management Fund.

 Click on the “subscribe” button on the main page to ensure you receive notification as additional OutdoorIllinois Journal postings are made.
 And follow us on Facebook (/livingwithwildlifeIllinois) and Instagram (@livingwithwildlifeIllinois).